opattison/olivermakes/_posts/2013-07-21-pattern-primer.md

 period: 2013-07 to present
 image:
   - src: 2014-12-01-pattern-primer-project-feature-screen.png
-    alt: 'A screenshot of Jekyll Pattern Primer'
+    alt: 'A screenshot of Pattern Primer Jekyll'
+    date: 2014-12-01
+  - src: 2014-12-01-pattern-primer-headings.png
+    alt: 'Heading styles in Pattern Primer Jekyll'
+    caption: 'Find out how your headings look and what markup is needed for them with a primer.'
     date: 2014-12-01

 ---